frankhale/toby/README.md

 **Important Key Combos:**

-F1 - Switch between video search and video playback (once a video has been selected and is playing) F5 - Add the current playing video to data.json (see Updating data.json)
+F1 - Switch between video search and video playback (once a video has been selected and is playing) F5 - Add the current playing video to data.json (see Updating data.json) F7 - Toggle black and white video playback
+F8 - Toggle saturated video playback
 F10 - Restart app (Still leaving this in here for debug purposes)
 F12 - Open Developer tools (Still leaving this in here for debug purposes)